RapidField/solid-instruments/CONTRIBUTING.md

 ### :label: Release versioning

 **Solid Instruments** releases are versioned using the [**Semantic Versioning 2.0.0**](https://semver.org/spec/v2.0.0.html) specification.
-Release versioning is controlled via the [:page_facing_up:`appveyor.yml`](appveyor.yml) file.
+Release versioning for the libraries is controlled via the [:page_facing_up:`appveyor.yml`](appveyor.yml) file.
 Please do not submit pull requests that modify the build version.
 The maintainers manage release versioning.

 ## Get started